richtaur/richtaur.github.io/src/post/happy-surfaces.md

 ## Conclusion

 This approach worked great for me and I'll be using it again.
 Next time I want to make the structure itself more interesting.
-The surfaces would make great tree branches, so maybe I'll give that a shot.
+The surfaces would make ideal tree branches, so maybe I'll give that a shot.
 Stay tuned!